CSC302Parajuniper3/CSC302Project3/README.md

 If you want to force a build, add the `--build` argument before the target.
 If you want to build without running, use the command `docker-compose build`

+Note: You want to include db if you're using e_dev/e_test/e_prod, as they all require the db.

 You can also run every target with the command below.
 Note that this means it runs both development AND production simultaneously.

     docker-compose up